• Our Rooms

 (0-2 years)

-We strive to create a loving, caring environment with a homely atmosphere for our little ones.
-The outdoor environment fosters the children's needs and interests.
-It encourages physical development and social interaction.
+Our educators aim to create a loving, caring and safe environment with a homely environment for your little one.
+The outdoor environment fosters the children’s sense of exploration and encourages physical and sensory attributes.

 broken image